 \subsection{Stabilization of H, D, and T in solid molecular matrices}

 Matrix isolation of unstable radicals and atoms is a well-established method in experimental physical chemistry.
-Unpaired atoms are stabilized in solid inert crystals of H$_2$, He, Ne, Ar.
+Unpaired atoms are stabilized in solid inert crystals of H$_2$, He, Ne, or Ar.
 The main fundamental interest in studies of H and its isotopes in such matrices is related to the possibility of quantum diffusion at ultra-low temperatures, the possibility of observation of superfluidity/supersolidity of impurity atoms.

-Several methods are known to produce the matrices with embedded atoms.
-We briefly describe two methods relevant to this work: dissociation with cryogenic rf discharge and electrons resulting from $\beta$-decay of T$_2$.
-The first technique is based on an in situ dissociation of the matrix molecules using pulsed rf discharge in the helium vapor above solid films of hydrogens below 1~K introduced by Ahokas \textit{et.al.}~\cite{Ahokas2009}.
-The molecules are split by the impact of the electrons of the discharge having energies of the order of 100 eV.
-It turned out that a fraction of the atoms is evaporated during the rf pulse, and the H and D atoms in a gas phase can be accumulated in the sample cell when its surfaces are covered by a superfluid helium film.
+Several methods are known for producing matrices with embedded atoms.
+We briefly describe two methods relevant to this work: dissociation with a cryogenic RF discharge and with electrons resulting from the $\beta$-decay of T$_2$.
+The first technique is based on an \textit{in-situ} dissociation of the matrix molecules using pulsed RF discharge in the helium vapor above solid films of hydrogen below 1~K introduced by~\citet{Ahokas2009}.
+The molecules are split by the impact of the electrons of the discharge having energies of the order of 100~eV.
+It turned out that a fraction of the atoms is evaporated during the RF pulse, and the H and D atoms in a gas phase can be accumulated in the sample cell when its surfaces are covered by a superfluid helium film.
 The operation of the cryogenic dissociator which we will describe in the following is based on this effect.

-The second dissociation method is based on the natural radioactivity of T. Collins \textit{et. al.}~\cite{Collins1992} first observed that large atomic concentrations accumulate in solid film containing T$_2$ at low temperatures.
-The dissociation of molecules is done by the $\beta$-decay electrons generated inside the films.
-Even a few $\%$ concentration of T$_2$ or HT in the sample is sufficient to create samples with large concentrations of H and D atoms in various matrices~\cite{Sheludiakov_thesis}.
+The second dissociation method is based on the natural radioactivity of T, which is mixed into solid films~\cite{Sharnoff_1963,Collins1992}.
+The dissociation of molecules is caused by the $\beta$-decay electrons generated inside the films.
+Even a few-percent concentration of T$_2$ or HT in the sample is sufficient to produce samples with large ($\gtrsim10^{20}$ cm$^{-3}$) concentrations of H and D atoms in various matrices~\cite{Sheludiakov_thesis}.